coderabbitai/ai-pr-reviewer/README.md

 #### Inputs

-- `debug`: Enable debug mode, will show messages and responses between ChatGPT server in CI logs.
+- `debug`: Enable debug mode, will show messages and responses between OpenAI server in CI logs.
 - `review_comment_lgtm`: Leave comments even the patch is LGTM
 - `path_filters`: Rules to filter files to be reviewed.
 - `temperature`: Temperature of the GPT-3 model.
-- `system_message`: The message to be sent to ChatGPT to start a conversation.
+- `system_message`: The message to be sent to OpenAI to start a conversation.

 ### Prompt templates: